History of the Dee of St. Mary's

 TheDee of St. Mary's Status Report outlines accomplishments during the museum's first 18-months of operation.
 You can download that report by clicking here.

-For information about the Chesapeake Bay Field Lab, which uses the Dee in educational programming, click here.
+Visit our Field-Based Programs page for information about the Chesapeake Bay Field Lab, which uses the Dee for educational programming.

 Interested in becoming part of the Dee of St. Mary's crew?Click here to email Mindy Quinn.